abhirathod95/travel-blog/src/blog/2018-08-17/chichen_itza.md

 ---
 title: "Day Trip to One of The Seven World Wonders: Chichen Itza"
-date: "2018-08-10"
+date: "2016-08-10"
 path: "/blog/chichen_itza_travel_journal"
-excerpt: "While I went to Cancun to enjoy the beaches and the cocktails, I had to take a break from relaxing to visit **Chichen Itza, one of the new seven wonders of the world**.
+excerpt: "While I went to Cancun to enjoy the beaches and the cocktails, I had to take a break from relaxing to visit Chichen Itza, one of the new seven wonders of the world.
 It’s only a two-hour drive away and gives you a real taste of Mexico..."
 tags: ["Travel Journal", "Summer", "Cancun", "Family"]
 continent: ["North America"]
 country: ["Mexico"]